-Student Activity Sheet - Find the Floaters and Sinkers
+Explore: Can You Find the Floaters and Sinkers?

-YOUR MISSION: You are working in a plastic recycling factory.
+Your Mission: You are working in a plastic recycling factory.
 The factory takes used plastic containers and chops them up into small pieces called "flake".
 The flake is melted and made into pellets.
 These pellets or resins are used to make more plastic items like garbage cans, carpeting, and plastic lumber.
 Someone lost their data sheet on the identification of the pellets.
 You have volunteered to help identify the pellets.

-MATERIALS: (for each group of students)
+Materials: (for each group of students)

 6 kinds of resins or pellets (2 pellets of each kind)

 30 mL 70% isopropyl alcohol (blue)

+3 small cups (salsa cup size)

+chemical splash goggles

+3 craft sticks

+plastic pipets or spoons or droppers

 30 mL of concentrated CaCL2 solution (yellow)

 30 mL of distilled water

-3 small cups

-Chemical splash goggles

-3 craft sticks

-Plastic pipets, spoons or droppers

-PROCEDURE: Use the flow chart to help you work with the plastic pellets.
+Procedure: Use the flow chart to help you work with the plastic pellets.

 - 1. Put on your goggles.
 Take the 12 pellets (two of each kind of plastic resin) and place them in a small cup of water.
 Stir them with a craft stick to make sure no bubbles are adhering to the pellets.
 Observe the floaters and sinkers. - 2.
 Scoop out the floaters and place them in 30 mL of blue alcohol solution in a small cup.
 Stir with a craft stick.
-Record your observations of the floaters.
+Record your observations of the floaters in the notes box on the bottom of the flow chart.
 Notice their color and their behavior in water and alcohol. - 3.
 Scoop out the floaters from the blue solution.
 Add squirts of water from a plastic pipet or add one half teaspoon of water into the blue solution containing sinkers.
 Stir with a craft stick, dropper, or pipet.
 Observe.
 Keep adding small amounts of water until you see some pellets float.
 Record your observations in the notes box at the bottom of the flow chart.
 You should now have notes on three kinds of pellets. - 4.
 Go back to the water cup and take out the sinkers.
 Place all of them into the yellow calcium chloride solution.
 Observe.
 Record any notes about the pellets. - 5.
 Using a pipet, add a squirt of water or add one-half teaspoon of water to the yellow solution.
 Stir with a craft stick.
 Observe the pellets.
 Add more water and stir.
 Continue adding water until pellets sink.
 Stop and record your observations. - 6.
 Continue to add small amounts of water until more pellets sink.
 Stop and record your observations.
 At this time you should have notes on all six kinds of pellets. - 7.
 Take out all pellets from the cups with a craft stick or spoon.
 Place the pellets in the containers provided by your teacher. - 8.
 Pour the solutions into the color-coordinated containers as directed by your teacher. - 9.
 Clean up your work area.

-EVALUATION:
+Evaluation: